bjmiao/bjmiao.github.io/_project/6-PRCL.md

 ![scaling](/images/prcl/scaling.png "Scaling")

 - The math kernel is *Stencil*, so I applied block-partition optimization to accelerate the kernel.

-- I further guess the initial value to decrease the iteration time for Stencil.
+- I further guess the initial value by solving linear system to decrease the number of iterations for stencil.